-About 60 teams from Fallon, Portola, Quincy, Lake Tahoe, Reno, Carson City, Minden and Fernley converged for the Sagebrush Empire Pop Warner league's annual jamboree at the Churchill County Regional Fields this past Saturday.
+About 60 teams from Lake Tahoe, Fallon, Portola and Quincy, Calif., Reno, Carson City, Minden and Fernley converged for the Sagebrush Empire Pop Warner league's annual jamboree at the Churchill County Regional Fields.

 Players officially weighed in and participated in several scrimmages before the regular season kicks off Sept.
 8.